Kearney Case Interview: Complete Prep Guide (2026)

 Step 2: Build Your Math Speed (Days 2 to 7)

-Based on Glassdoor data, Kearney interviews have a difficulty rating of 3.5 out of 5, with the quantitative portion being the most challenging element for many candidates.
+Based on 2026 Glassdoor data, candidates rate Kearney interviews at 3.51 out of 5 in difficulty, and the quantitative portion is the most challenging element for many of them.

 Step 3: Practice Full Cases (Days 4 to 14)

 Work through the six Kearney practice cases listed above.
-Then expand to cases from other firms, focusing on profitability, market entry, and operations cases.
+Then expand to cases from other firms, focusing on profitability, cost reduction, and operations cases.
 Aim to complete at least two full cases per day.

 Practice out loud, even when working alone.
 Talking through your structure and calculations builds the muscle memory you need for the real interview.